 As you explore human versus robo-advisors, consider the following pros and cons carefully and which apply most to you and your financial situation.

 1. Complete Personalization and Flexibility

-When you hire a human financial advisor, they do whatever you tell them to with your money.
+When you hire a human financial advisor, they typically advise you, but ultimately they do whatever you tell them to do with your money.
 If you want 63.7% of your money invested in Zimbabwean diamond mines, your advisor can make that happen.

 They can also oversee assets in all your various accounts, not just money in their advisory account.
 You can grant them access to your employer’s 401(k) account or at least send them a breakdown of your current investments and the other available choices.

 They can look over your real estate assets, business assets, cryptocurrency assets, and whatever else you have.
 They can then make recommendations tailored specifically for you — which, in turn, you can choose to adopt or ignore.